Section 5.6 – Cross Country State Carnival

 - Athletes with a Physical classification must appear on the AA Master List with an official classification status of Provisional, Review or Confirmed National Classification.

-- Athletes with a hearing classification must appear on the AA Master List with T01 AU2.
-A classification with T01 AU1 is not eligible to participate at the NSW PSSA State Cross Country Championship.
+Athletes with a hearing classification must appear on the AA Master List with T01 (AU2).
+A T01 classification with AU1 is not eligible to participate at the NSWPSSA State Cross Country Championship.

 - If an association enters an Athlete in a Multi Class event but the Athlete does not appear on the AA Master List, the association is to provide the Championship Convener with verification from the governing body 14 days prior to the commencement of the NSW PSSA State Cross Country Championship that the classification has been verified and the student will appear on the AA Master List when an update occurs.